-In this example, we will consider the 2d structure shown below, which is based on a system considered in chapter 7 of this online textbook.
+In this example, we will consider the 2d structure shown below, which is based on a system considered in Chapter 7 of Photonic Crystals: Molding the Flow of Light (second edition).
 In particular, there are three basic ideas behind this structure, which we briefly summarize.

 First, by taking a dielectric wavgeuide and perforating it with a periodic sequence of holes, we form a kind of photonic crystal: there are still index-guided modes propagating losslessly down the periodic waveguide, but there is also a partial photonic band gap: a range of frequencies in which no guided modes exist.